Protectorate of the Western Regions

-The Protectorate of the Western Regions (Xīyù Dūhù Fǔ (Hsi^{1}-yü^{4} Tu^{1}-hu^{4} Fu^{3}, 西域都護府, 西域都护府)) was an imperial administration (a protectorate) situated in the Western Regions administered by Han dynasty China and its successors on and off from 59 or 60 BCE until the end of the Sixteen Kingdoms period in 439.
+The Protectorate of the Western Regions (Xīyù Dūhù Fǔ (Hsi^{1}-yü^{4} Tu^{1}-hu^{4} Fu^{3}, 西域都護府, 西域都护府)) was an imperial administration (a protectorate) situated in the Western Regions administered by Han dynasty China and its successors on and off from 59 or 60 BCE until the end of the Sixteen Kingdoms period in 439 AD.
 The "Western Regions" refers to areas west of Yumen Pass, especially the Tarim Basin in southern Xinjiang.
 These areas would later be termed Altishahr (southern Xinjiang, excluding Dzungaria) by Turkic-speaking peoples.
 The term "western regions" was also used by the Chinese more generally to refer to Central Asia.

 The protectorate was the first direct rule by a Chinese government of the area.
-It consisted of various vassal states and Han garrisons placed under the authority of a Protector-General of the Western Regions, who was appointed by the Han court.
+It consisted of various vassal states and Han garrisons placed under the authority of a protector-general of the Western Regions, who was appointed by the Han court.

 History

+Background

+Prior to the establishment of the protectorate, there was a preceding post known as the "Colonel [for the Assistance of Imperial] Envoys" that was established a year after the War of the Heavenly Horses ended in 101 BC.
+After the war, Han posts were erected between Dunhuang and the Salt Marsh with several hundred farmer soldiers stationed at Lúntái and Qúlí.
+The post was established to guard their farmland and to take care of grain storage for Han envoys traveling to other states.
+Lúntái 輪臺 (Minimal Old Chinese *run-də̂, Later Han luin-də), formerly transcribed Lúntóu 侖頭 (Minimal Old Chinese *run-dô, Later Han *luin-do), had been earlier destroyed by the Chinese general Lǐ Guǎnglì 李廣利 in 102 BCE.

-During the Han–Xiongnu War, the Chinese empire established a military garrison at Wulei (near present-day Cedaya 策达雅, in Bugur/Luntai County).
-The Chinese sought to control the Western Regions in order to keep the Xiongnu away from Inner China, and to control the valuable Silk Road trade that passed through the area.
+During the Han–Xiongnu War, the Chinese empire established a military garrison at this place., in present Luntai County.
+The Chinese sought to control the Western Regions to keep the Xiongnu away from Inner China, and to control the valuable Silk Road trade that passed through the area.
 The local inhabitants of the Western Regions were diverse, and the area contained several groups who originated in Western Eurasia and/or spoke Indo-European languages.
 These groups included Tocharian-speaking city-states like Ārśi (Arshi; later Agni/Karasahr), Kuča (Kucha), Gumo (later Aksu), Turfan (Turpan), and Loulan (Krorän/Korla).
 Additionally, residents of the oasis city-states of Khotan and Kashgar spoke Saka, one of the Eastern Iranian languages.